I don’t just train people.

 I help them find the confidence to learn.

 The Short Bio: Jennifer has nearly two decades of experience in libraries, in both public-facing and behind-the-scenes roles.
 After 17 years at the Boston Public Library – the last five as Web Services Librarian and Public Technology Curriculum Coordinator – she established her own business providing technology training and consulting services to libraries.
-She has written extensively for Library Journal, and is the co-author (with Michael P. Sauers) of Emerging Technologies: a Primer for Librarians (Rowman & Littlefield, 2015) and of the forthcoming Library Services to Immigrants and New Americans: Celebration and Integration (Libraries Unlimited, March 2018).
+She has written extensively for Library Journal, and is the co-author (with Michael P. Sauers) of Emerging Technologies: a Primer for Librarians (Rowman & Littlefield, 2015).
+In May 2018, her book Library Services to Immigrants and New Americans: Celebration and Integration was released by Libraries Unlimited.

 A Bit More: Jennifer is a consultant, writer, and speaker on emerging technologies, the social web, usability in a library setting, and staff development.
 She is a self-hacked tech-savvy librarian, and guided people interacting with technology for nearly 20 years as a children’s librarian, reference librarian, library branch manager, web services librarian, and public training curriculum coordinator.
 She earned her MSLIS from Simmons College in 1998 and worked for the Boston Public Library for 17 years before setting out on her own.
 She has written articles on library innovation and professional development for Library Journal, The Digital Shift, and Publishers Weekly, and has delivered dozens of trainings on technology and online life to staff and the public.